ghga-de/epic-docs/77-alpine-longhorn-beetle/technical_specification.md

 ### Included/Required

-- Rewrite the [production metadata config](https://github.com/ghga-de/metadata-config/blob/main/configuration/metadata_config.yaml) to infer all references to all entities under the "Study" class.
-That is, the `embedded_public` artifact produced by the [GHGA workflow](https://github.com/ghga-de/metldata/blob/main/src/metldata/builtin_workflows/ghga_archive.py) shall include all metadata entities that are included under the root entity `Submission`.
 - Alter the metldata load API such that not only the `EmbeddedDataset` entities from the `embedded_public` artifact are published via Kafka but also the `Study` entities
 - Implement a new service that consumes the `Study` events and produces and persists XLSX representations thereof.
 The service shall enable downloading these XLSX files through an HTTP API on the basis of the study IDs.
 - Modify the Data Portal to include a metadata download button on the "Study" tab of the detailed dataset view that links to the aforementioned HTTP API endpoint.